gravitational/teleport/docs/README.md

 teleport start
 ```

-At this point you should see Teleport print its services listening addresses into the console.
+At this point you should see Teleport print listening IPs of all 3 services into the console.
+Congradulations!
 You are running a single-node Teleport cluster.

 #### Creating Users

-Teleport users are not the same as OS users on servers.
-When you create a Teleport user
+Teleport users are defined on a cluster level, and every Teleport user must be associated with
-you can also specify a list of OS users he can authenticate as.
-That list is called "user
+a list of machine-level OS usernames it can authenticate as during a login.
+This list is
-mappings".
+called "user mappings".

 If you do not specify the mappings, the new Teleport user will be assigned a mapping with
 the same name.
 Lets create a Teleport user with the same name as the OS user: